theprivateer/blog/README.md

 ## Admin Panel

 Filament admin at `/admin` is owned by the Base CMS package.
 The package registers the shared CMS resources for posts, pages, and categories, then discovers app-specific Filament code for Notes.
-Markdown editor uploads are stored on S3 and tracked via the `Asset` model.
+Markdown editor uploads use the filesystem disk configured in `basecms.markdown_editor.attachments_disk`; this project sets that to `s3` and tracks uploaded files via the `Asset` model.
 The dashboard includes visit analytics widgets showing traffic stats over a 7-day window.

 ## Architecture